 This application is used by property owners to apply for LAFCO authorization to receive a single service from a city or district without annexing to that agency.
 This is used in limited circumstances; contact the LAFCO staff to discuss its potential use.

-Schedule of Fees and Deposits PDF Format
+Fees and Deposits PDF Format

 This lists the fees that LAFCO charges to offset the costs of processing applications.